Scottish Romani and Traveller groups: Language

-Kirk Yetholm Tinklers

-Kirk Yetholm Tinklers were a regional cluster of the Nawken ethnic group inhabiting the small villages of Kirk Yetholm, Town Yetholm, Kelso and Coldstream situated in the Scottish Borders.
-They were also called Yetholm Tinklers, Horners, Muggers and Potters.
-Kirk Yetholm Tinkers were widely believed to be a separate "race" to the other "tinkers".
-This was disproved by McCormick through language analysis.
+Nawkens speak a dialect called Cant, also called Scots-Romani.
+Estimates of the Romani element in Cant includes up to "50% debased Romani,” as well as a corpus incorporating words from Elizabethan Cant, Scots, and Scots Gaelic among others.

 Showmen Travellers

 Showmen, also known as Funfair Travellers or Fairground Travellers and sometimes as carnies are a community of occupational travellers, who do not form an ethnic group but an occupational and organisational subculture, which can be categorised broadly as a business community of travelling shows, circus and carnival communities, and fairground families.
 Occupational travellers travel for work across Scotland, England, Wales and into continental Europe.
 The show/fairground community is close knit, with ties often existing between them and the older Romanichal families, although showmen families are a distinct, multi-ethnic group and have a vibrant social scene organised around both the summer fairs and the various sites and yards used as winter quarters.
 Many Scottish show and fairground families live in winter communities based mainly in the east end of Glasgow.
 Housing an estimated 80% of all British show families, Glasgow is believed to have the largest concentration of showmen quarters in Europe, mostly in Shettleston, Whiteinch, and Carntyne.

 Showmen families have a strong cultural identity as British Showmen, dating back to 1889 and the formation of the Showmen's Guild of Great Britain and Ireland.
 Those in Scotland are known within the broader showmen tradition in the UK as the "Scottish section".
 As with other showmen communities, they call non-travellers (but not other distinct travelling groups including Romanichal, Roma, Scottish Lowland Travellers, Highland Travellers, or Irish Travellers) as flatties in their own Parlyaree language.
 The label of flattie-traveller can include showmen who have left the community to settle down and lead a sedentary lifestyle.